arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

     // this job instance in a multi-instance deployment (default: generated GUID). options.JobId = Guid.NewGuid().ToString();

-    // Indicate whether or not messages should be automatically marked as completed
+    // Indicate whether or not messages should be automatically marked as completed when the handler succeeded (no exceptions) (default: true)
-    // if no exceptions occurred and processing has finished (default: true). options.Routing.AutoComplete = false;
+    // If you put this on false you are responsible yourself for completing the message. options.Routing.AutoComplete = false;

     // Indicate whether or not the default built-in JSON deserialization should ignore additional members